Endgame Trackball — DIY kit

 • Supported ball size: from 50 mm to 55 mm

-• RGB underglow and a vibration motor for feedback
+• RGB effects and a vibration motor for feedback

 Options